-We cannot reduce our carbon footprint unless we measure it accurately.
-The app fulfills the following purposes:
+You cannot reduce your carbon footprint unless you measure it accurately.
+The app will help you:

-– Provides a framework to measure carbon footprint and track improvements over time.
+– Measure the contributors to your carbon footprint and track improvements over time.

-– Plants seeds in our minds for the time when big purchasing decisions present themselves (e.g., furnace replacement or car replacement).
+– Think ahead to the time when big purchasing decisions will present themselves (e.g., furnace replacement or car replacement).

-In addition, your anonymized input will, over time, help CURE100 community organizations to track the overall progress of our community towards the goal of 5% reduction of emissions per year and net zero by 2040.
+In addition, your anonymized input will, over time, help CURE100 community organizations to track the overall progress of our communities towards the goal of 5% reduction of emissions per year and net zero by 2040.

 Before launching the app, please collect the following information:

 – Google credentials (e.g., gmail account login) or you may create a Login ID using a non-Google email address by following these instructions.

 – Make, model and annual miles driven for each vehicle in the household.

 – Amount of electricity (kilowatt-hours or units) consumed annually.
 You can get this from your utility account online or from monthly paper bills.
 A single paper bill will often give you a year’s worth of consumption data.

 – Amount of fuel oil, natural gas or propane consumed annually for heating, hot water and cooking.